Saulius Štombergas

-Professional playing career
+Professional career

-Club playing career

 Štombergas' club teams during his playing career, were, in the order in which he played for them: Atletas Kaunas, Vostok Shanghai (Chinese CBA), Žalgiris Kaunas, Kinder Bologna, TAU Cerámica Vitoria, Efes Pilsen Istanbul, Unics Kazan, and Ülker Istanbul.
 He holds the record in the EuroLeague, since the year 2000, for the most 3-point field goals made in a game, without a miss.

-National team playing career
+National team career

 Štombergas played for the senior men's Lithuanian national basketball team, from 1995 to 2004.

 During the 11 years that he played as a Lithuanian international national team player, he played in 97 official games, and scored 1,036 points, for his home country.
 He won two bronze medals at the Summer Olympic Games, in 1996, and 2000.
 He also won a silver medal at the EuroBasket 1995, and as the captain of the senior national team, he won the gold medal of the same competition, in 2003.
 He was also named to the All-Tournament Team.

 He also played at the EuroBasket 1997, the 1998 FIBA World Championship, the EuroBasket 1999, the EuroBasket 2001, and the 2004 Summer Olympic Games.
 He was the flag bearer for Team Lithuania, at the 2004 Olympics.